Health and Safety

 Chairs and tables in viewing area have been adjusted to allow for appropriate social distancing.

-Per Gaming guidelines, occupancy will be no more than fifty percent (50%) of the occupancy limit assigned to each gaming area of the property by local building and fire code.
+Per Gaming guidelines, occupancy will be no more than 50% of the occupancy limit assigned to the gaming floor of the property by local building and fire code.
 Compliance with the occupancy limits will be achieved by headcounts by management, utilization of the existing surveillance systems and the slot accounting system.

 Meeting and Convention Spaces